-For the pilot, we recommend a dedicated tandem harness that allows freedom of movement with a wide seat plate to comfortably accommodate the passenger once in the air.
-The reserve parachute handle should be inaccessible to the passenger to reduce the likelihood of an accidental deployment.
+For the pilot, we recommend a dedicated tandem harness that allows freedom of movement with a wide seat plate or split leg design to comfortably accommodate the passenger once in the air.
+The reserve parachute handle should not be accessible to the passenger to reduce the likelihood of an accidental deployment.
+The chest strap should be set with 48cm - 55cm between the centre of the hang points.

 It is important to set up your and your passenger's harness correctly before flying.
 Make sure to spend time adjusting the harness's settings until you are completely comfortable.
-The chest strap should be set between 44cm and 48cm between the centre of the hang points.